Jemrich27/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Divide and rule is the order of the day!
+love is ecponent of life!